Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What property type will give the best return in Binh Duong over 5 years as of 2026?

-As of early 2026, townhouses and landed houses in proven infrastructure corridors are estimated to deliver the best total return in Binh Duong over the next 5 years, combining solid capital growth with steady rental income from a reliable tenant base.
+As of 2026, well-located apartments are expected to give the best total return in Binh Duong over the next 5 years.

 How will new infrastructure projects affect property prices in Binh Duong over 5 years?